Home Organizing Challenge

-We are working our way through your house in our 2020 organizing challenge, and today it’s time to organize the bathrooms.
+We are working our way through your house in our Home Organizing Challenge, and today, it’s time to organize the bathrooms.
 Guest baths, half baths, the kid’s bathroom.
 All of them.
-Our deep-dive this week will have us working on the master bathroom.
+Our deep dive this week will have us working on the master bathroom.

 Organizing The Bathroom

 - Empty the drawers, cabinets, and any closets.
-Sort through everything and toss old lotions, dried up nail polishes, and sample hotel products from that vacation you took years ago.
+Sort through everything and toss old lotions, dried-up nail polishes, and sample hotel products from your vacation years ago.

-- Use attractive containers or baskets to store like items neatly, including extra toilet paper.
+- Create “families” – Use attractive containers or baskets to store items neatly, including extra toilet paper.
 There is no reason to have half-used rolls and plastic packaging just sitting under the sink.
 Put the rolls in a beautiful basket for yourself and for guests.

 - Then, take a few minutes to clean before you repeat this process as you organize the bathroom.
 There is no excuse for stuff to be left out.
 Even bath toys can be stored in a plastic container instead of just strewn about in the bathtub.

 - Take this time to give the toilets a really good scrubbing and maybe toss a product in the back of the tank that keeps them clean for the next 30 days.
 Staying clean and organized will make your life more comfortable in the long run.
 If you want, you can even treat yourself to some nice, new bath towels in a vibrant color to celebrate.

 Now, we are going to organize the master bath.
 If you don’t have one, pick the bathroom that you use the most and start organizing.

 - We are going to stick with the routine that works the best.
 Empty all the drawers, clear off the shelves, and drag stuff out from all the dark places where you have hidden it.
 Pile them all on the counter and in the sink.